wolray/symbol-overlay/readme.md

 ### 20190306:

-New command `symbol-overlay-jump-first` and `symbol-overlay-jump-last` are now enabled.
+New commands `symbol-overlay-jump-first` and `symbol-overlay-jump-last` are now enabled.

 ### 20190305: